Notes on Rindler wave packets in Minkowski spacetime: Introduction

 \section{Introduction}

+Gravitational redshift is a characteristic phenomenon of classical general relativity.
+Because time flows differently at different points in curved spacetime, the frequency of light depends on position.
+Even in flat spacetime, clocks of inertial and uniformly accelerated observers run at different rates, producing a red/blue-shift.
+This is a classical result, and it is natural to ask how it changes in quantum theory.

+Hence, we aim to investigate the red/blue-shift effects in quantum field theories (QFTs).
+Classically, the observer-dependent redshift of a particle momentum can be evaluated by a simple coordinate transformation once the particle’s position is fixed.
+Quantum mechanically, however, there is no state in which both position and momentum are simultaneously specified with arbitrary precision; for instance, a momentum eigenstate (a plane wave) is completely delocalized in space.
+One must work with wave packets localized well in both variables to discuss the observer-dependent red/blue-shift quantum mechanically.
+As a first step, we consider a wave packet state localized both in position and momentum for accelerating observers (Rindler observers), and examine how it appears to a Minkowski observer.

+One motivation for this setup is that we are interested in the red/blue-shift caused by the horizon.
 Near the horizon of a black hole, energy is strongly blue-shifted.
 A signal from a near-horizon region can appear low-energy to a distant observer, though it carries very high energy in the local proper frame near the horizon.
-Close enough to the horizon, the energy can exceed the Planck scale, where an ordinary quantum field theory (QFT) can no longer be trusted.
-This tension between low energies for a distant observer and trans-Planckian energies for a near-horizon observer is known as the trans-Planckian problem \cite{tHooft:1984kcu, Jacobson:1991gr}.
-In Hawking’s original derivation \cite{Hawking:1974rv, Hawking:1975vcx} of the Hawking radiation, one tracks the radiation observed at the future infinity back toward the past infinity.
-Along this trajectory, its energy grows without bound near the horizon, surpassing the Planck scale.
-The derivation still relies on an ordinary quantum field theory at the trans-Planckian scale, casting doubt on its validity.\footnote{There are numerous studies claiming that we can avoid this problem or the Hawking radiation is robust against modifications of UV physics, see, e.g., \cite{Jacobson:1993hn, Unruh:1994je, Brout:1995wp, Hambli:1995pp, Himemoto:1999kd, Jacobson:1999zk, Unruh:2004zk}, while recent active research \cite{Ho:2021sbi, Ho:2022gpg, Akhmedov:2023gqf, Chau:2023zxb, Ho:2023tdq, Ho:2024tby} suggests that Hawking radiation may cease well before the Page time due to UV effects (see also \cite{Blamart:2023ixr}).} A similar trans-Planckian problem also arises in cosmology \cite{Jacobson:1999zk, Martin:2000xs}.
+Close enough to the horizon, the energy can exceed the Planck scale, where an ordinary QFT can no longer be trusted.
+This tension between low energies for a distant observer and trans-Planckian energies for a near-horizon observer is known as the trans-Planckian problem \cite{tHooft:1984kcu, Jacobson:1991gr}, and this problem has been discussed in the context of the Hawking radiation \cite{Hawking:1974rv, Hawking:1975vcx}.
+A similar trans-Planckian problem also arises in cosmology \cite{Jacobson:1999zk, Martin:2000xs}.